Strain gauge: Strain gauge theory (sociology)

-The term “strain gauge” can be encountered in sociology.
+The term strain gauge can be encountered in sociology.
 The social strain gauge theory is an approach to understanding accusations of witchcraft and sorcery.
-An anthropologist by the name of Marwick studied these sociological phenomenons in Zambia and Malawi in 1965.
-Accusations of witchcraft reflect strain on relationships and or the whole social structure.
+South African anthropologist Maxwell Marwick studied these sociological phenomena in Zambia and Malawi in 1965.
+Accusations of witchcraft reflect strain on relationships or a whole social structure.
 The theory says that the sorcery accusations were a pressure valve of society.